SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 `WebGPUDeviceContext` is internal infrastructure used by targets and surfaces.
 It is not part of the public WebGPU entry-point model.

+`WebGPUEnvironment.Options` configures the library-managed WebGPU environment before first use.
+Set it before constructing WebGPU objects or calling support probes; the shared runtime reads the current options during first initialization and does not reconfigure an existing device after that point.

 Those types all exist to get a `DrawingCanvas` over a native WebGPU target.
 Once the canvas flushes, `WebGPUDrawingBackend` becomes the execution boundary.

 The support probes also live outside the backend: